 The confusion arises because different parts of your body require different pH levels.
 A healthy person will have an acidic environment in their stomach and intestines, and a slightly alkaline blood pH of around 7.4.
 Their body tissues will be slightly alkaline too.

 So what does this mean for your anti-Candida diet?
 Avoid red meats, as they produce alkaline ammonia when they are digested in your gut.
 Stay away from junk food.
 Most importantly, eat lots of vegetables.
 Candida sufferers tend to have overly alkaline gut environments and acidic tissues.
-Over time, a healthy, balanced diet will help to restore the correct pH in each of these areas.
+Over time, a healthy, balanced diet will help to restore the correct pH and microbial balance in each of these areas.

 Myth #4: You Need To Eliminate Candida Albicans Completely To Feel Better